 Antique Quilts: How to Buy, Repair, Wash, and Store Vintage Finds

-Whether you are a collector of antique quilts, inherited a family heirloom quilt, or came across some vintage orphan blocks at a flea market, you may have questions about how to care for your fabric treasures.
-Bettina Havig and Darlene Zimmerman, both experts on historical quilts, give you the answers on how to treat older quilts right.
+Whether you are a collector of antique quilts, inherited an heirloom quilt, or came across some orphan vintage blocks at a flea market, you may have questions about how to care for your fabric treasures.
+Bettina Havig and Darlene Zimmerman, experts on historical quilts, provide answers on how to treat older quilts right.

 Should (or can) I wash antique quilts?